MarcL/marclittlemore.com/src/posts/2021/02-february/2021-02-16-share-your-network.md

 ## What does it mean?

-I wrote a little bit about sharing your network in my article on [lifting your team up](/lift-your-team-up/).
-Most strong leaders use networking to develop relationships in their team and beyond.
-Talking to people is a good way to forge personal and professional relationships and enable you and your team to do your best work.

 The Harvard Business Review's "How leaders create and use networks", Herminia Ibarra and Mark Lee Hunter suggest that there are three different types of networks:

 ### 1. Operation network